leafyisbeafy/Yardly/README.md

 This project is in active development.
 The core UI, navigation, and state management foundation are in place.

 ### Future Roadmap
-* Implement ViewModel layer to manage and hoist state out of composables.
 * Integrate backend services (e.g., Firebase) for user auth and database.
 * Build out the "Create Post" functionality.
-* Add functionality to the "Create Collection" (plus) button on the Saved screen.